 There are actually very few tapeworm species which use the sheep or goat as a primary host.
 Monezia, the main species, uses forage mites as an intermediate host, and while the parasite rarely causes death, it can be responsible for poor rates of gain and in extreme situations contribute to "thin ewe/doe syndrome."
 Occasionally the tapeworm segments may be seen in feces.
-Infection can be easily treated with Valbazen administered as an oral drench.
+Infection can be easily treated with albendazole or fendbendazole administered as an oral drench.
+Both medications require a veterinary prescription.